"In this era it will be possible to hack humans"

 As can be seen, there are already important documents that reflect a concern and commitment that social actors and some governments assume together, the same ones that find echo and reception in the laws of Latin American countries, since they have also been becoming aware of the importance of security in the digital world, whether internal or external.

-Indeed, on April 28 of 2016, the National Government of Colombia issued the "CONPES 3854 - National Digital Security Policy" (related to cybersecurity).
-This, in order to grant a series of guidelines on risks and digital threats.
-In this way, attempts were made to mitigate the damage and provide greater tools for an adequate digital security plan that seeks to strengthen the capacities to identify, manage and mitigate security risks in the digital environment.
+In effect, on April 28, 2016, the National Government of Colombia issued “CONPES 3854 - National Policy for Digital Security” (related to cybersecurity).
+This, in order to provide a series of guidelines on risks and digital threats.
+Thus, an attempt was made to mitigate the damage and provide more tools for an adequate digital security plan that seeks to strengthen the capacities to identify, manage and mitigate security risks in the digital environment.

 In turn, dated 9 of March of 2018, the “Cyber Defense Policy” was published in the Official Gazette of the Republic of Chile, which “is part of a national system of digital policies, which includes the 2020 Digital Agenda , the National Cybersecurity Policy and the International Policy for Cyberspace.
 The Cyber Defense Policy complements that of Cybersecurity in those aspects directly related to the defense of the country's sovereignty through digital networks, with the protection of critical information infrastructure, and with the protection of the human rights of all people that inhabit their territory.
 It also sets the objectives to be met gradually until the year 2022, and requires that the National Defense institutions advance in their implementation, including activities in their short, medium and long term planning ”.